Moustache Milk and Cookie Bar

 It’s an adorable little space, where you’re expected to pour your own water and tea, collect your own cutlery, and concoct your own mix of soy and chili sauces/oils from the service station.
-The drinks menu could rival Momo Tea’s, and are massive (some come in bottles rather than glasses).
+The drinks menu at My Kitchen could rival Momo Tea’s, and are massive (some come in bottles rather than glasses).
 Choose from the vast range of sides and smaller dishes – soups, dumplings, etc – or the larger set meals, which also come with small bowls of soup, sides of veggies and fruit.

 The loveliest, most gregarious and friendly taxi driver I’ve ever encountered posed a series of questions to me as he drove me home from a recent dinner event (one at Okahu, which I’ll talk more about below).
 Among them was this gem: “Do you feel like you are home when you’re in Malaysia?”
 I don’t even have to think about it.
 I may have been born there but New Zealand is my home.
 Though Malay food is damn hard to beat, and if you’re in the mood for it, you could do worse than visit Mamak.

 Murtabak, laksa, kuay teow, nasi lemak – you’ll find all those classics on the menu at Mamak.
 As my Instagrammed photo suggests, I opted for a scorching curry (my mouth is watering and palms are sweating just recalling it) served up with fluffy rice and a side of sauteed cabbage.
 Delightful.